 R-Logitech is committed to making a positive impact to the communities in which we operate and invests in local development programmes focused on education, healthcare and food supply.
-The group joined the UN Global Compact in 2021 and submitted its first Communication on Progress in 2022.

 R-Logitech recognises and accepts its responsability to operate to the highest standards to ensure regulatory compliance and transparency of business practice through proactive engagement with our local stakeholders.
 R-Logitech is committed to conducting business responsibly, ethically and in full compliance with the law.